What is Falinks Raid Boss? (Mega Concept Discussion)

 Pokédex Description

-Falinks is made up of six individual units:
+Falinks is made up of six individual units working together as a single organism:

 Behavior & Lore